nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all students.
-2. Tuteez displays a list of all students.
+2. System displays a list of all students.
 3. Use case ends.

 **Extensions**